Table of Contents

 At 940 square kilometres in the core zone, and 1,009 square kilometres including the buffer zone, Kanha is the largest park in Central India.
 The park occupies a large forested area in the southern part of Madhya Pradesh, near Mandla.
 It is quite near the very centre of India, Nagpur, and within driving distance of three other major tiger reserves: Satpura, Pench, and Bandhavgarh.
 Many people do a one or two-week tour and visit several parks.

 There is no airport or train station nearby.
 You can fly into Jabalpur if you’re staying near Katia Gate (Kanha Earth Lodge, Kipling Camp); and Raipur if you’re staying near Mukki Gate (Singinawa, Bagh Villas).
 Then it’s a four- or five-hour car drive.
 The buses are slow and uncomfortable, and there’s no train (yet), so a pricey car drive / taxi is hard to avoid.

 If you book with one of the lodges that I’m reviewing here, they can help arrange your transportation, too, and book your jeep safaris.
-If you come on the Tiger Safari Tour with me, Pugdundee Safaris takes care of all your transportation and drives.
+If you come on a Tiger Safari tour with India for Beginners, we will take care of all your transportation and drives.

 What to expect from a wildlife safari in Kanha National Park